MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-intro.md

 ## Team insights

 Manager insights provide much-needed visibility into work patterns that can lead to burnout and stress, such as regular after-hours work, meeting overload, or too little focus time.
-Managers can use this to help their teams strike a balance between productivity and wellbeing.
+Managers can use My team insights to help their teams strike a balance between productivity and wellbeing.
 This makes it easy for managers to understand current team norms and take action to create positive change.
 For details, see [My team in Viva Insights](viva-insights-my-team.md).

 ## Organizational insights